Azure/autorest/docs/deduplication.md

 Resolution:

-(TBD) The model after allOf is resolved is equivalent to a model with additional properties and one extra field.
+The model after allOf is resolved is equivalent to a model with additional properties and one extra field.
 So we can use composition:

 ```json
 "ImageReference": {